Specific Stock Traders Should Stick To Stocks Not Economics!

 My Christmas wish, I need you American bears to get better.

-At some point, I will be a short term bearish about the economy, but good god, please don’t spaz out like you did in this last cycle.
+At some point, I will be a short-term bearish about the economy, but good god, please don’t spaz out like you did in this last cycle.
 It comes off as being soft.

 So much of my next stage of economic work is based on adequately calling the recession/recovery cycle but showcasing how certain extreme people act during a recession.

-Pretty please, have a better economic game in the next recession recovery cycle!
+Please, have a better economic game in the next recession recovery cycle!

 On a personal note: